More detailed articles covering: A return to early church worship and message:

 On the first day of the week we came together to break bread…”

-The early Church worship were exercising spiritual gifts in there meetings:
+The early Church worshippers were exercising spiritual gifts in their meetings:

 Everything must be done so that the church may be built up.